deadlyvipers/dojo_rules/introduction.md

 Hello, my name is David Aquino.
 I am a Software Engineer at AOL.
+My favorite Code School path is Ruby.